luevano/luevano.xyz/blog/src/a/mail_server_with_postfix.md

 chown -R vmail:vmail /var/lib/dovecot
 ```

 Note that I also changed the shell for `vmail` to be `/usr/bin/nologin`.
-After that, run:
+After that, to compile the configuration file run:

 ```sh
 sievec /var/lib/dovecot/sieve/default.sieve
 ```

-To compile the configuration file (a `default.svbin` file will be created next to `default.sieve`).
+A `default.svbin` file will be created next to `default.sieve`.

 Next, add the following lines to `/etc/pam.d/dovecot` if not already present (shouldn't be there if you've been following these notes):